 You can also right click edges, then click “help” to see information about any particular attack primitive:

-Finally, there are two keyboard shortcuts when the graph rendering area has focus:
+Finally, there are four keyboard shortcuts when the graph rendering area has focus:

 - CTRL: Pressing CTRL will cycle through the three different node label display settings - default, always show, always hide.

 - Spacebar: Pressing spacebar will bring up the spotlight window, which lists all nodes that are currently drawn.
 Click an item in the list and the GUI will zoom into and briefly highlight that node.